 The Judge in Gupta looked to an earlier case 1318847 Ontario Ltd. v.
 Laval Tool & Mould Ltd. where the Ontario Court of Appeal acknowledged that situations of misconduct, vexatious conduct, or conduct by a non-party that undermines the fair administration of justice could amount to an abuse of process warranting a costs award.
 The court did indicate that costs against non-parties should be ordered in exceptional circumstances and not just because the individual directed the operations of a company.
 However, the cases show that courts will sanction directors or officers whose actions undermine the proper use of the civil justice system.

-Contact Milosevic Fiske LLP in Toronto for Experienced Commercial Litigation Advocacy
+Contact Milosevic & Associates in Toronto for Experienced Commercial Litigation Advocacy

-The Toronto lawyers at Milosevic Fiske LLP are skilled litigators who regularly guide clients through complex commercial matters including commercial real estate litigation.
+The Toronto lawyers at Milosevic & Associates are skilled litigators who regularly guide clients through complex commercial matters including commercial real estate litigation.
 Our team has extensive experience and expertise advocating for our clients’ rights.
 Call us at 416-916-1387 or contact us online to schedule a consultation.